 #What replaced ESPN+ in 2025?

 ESPN retired ESPN+ on August 21, 2025.
-Two new tiers replaced it: ESPN Select at $11.99/mo with 32,000+ live events, and ESPN Unlimited at $29.99/mo (or $299.99/yr) with all live events plus linear channels.
-Disney bundle pricing starts at $16.99/mo for Disney+, Hulu, and ESPN Select with ads.
+Two new tiers replaced it: ESPN Select at $11.99/mo with 32,000+ live events per year, and ESPN Unlimited at $29.99/mo (or $299.99/yr) with all live events plus full linear channel access including ESPN, ESPN2, ESPNU, and SEC Network.
+According to ESPN’s official announcement, existing ESPN+ subscribers were automatically migrated to Select at the same price.
+Disney bundle pricing starts at $16.99/mo for Disney+, Hulu with ads, and ESPN Select together.

 #Can I AirPlay ESPN to a Samsung TV?